shirakaba/react-nativescript-site/docs/components/web-view.md

 ---
 <!-- contributors: [shirakaba, MisterBrownRSA, rigor789, eddyverbruggen, ikoevska] -->

-`<$WebView>` is a UI component that lets you show web content in your app.
+`<webView>` is a UI component that lets you show web content in your app.
 You can pull and show content from a URL or a local HTML file, or you can render static HTML content.

 See also: